minispooner/Publications/ThinkingLikeARedTeamer.md

 ## The Art of Attack: Attacker Mindset for Security Professionals
 **August 2022**
 - thinking like an attacker.
 How to think through attack scenarios and use all tools at your disposal and stretch scope
+- great sections on ethics and social engineering

 ## Atomic Habits
 **August 2022**